sdennett55/headsup/README.md

 ## Introduction

-I find this game to be really fun to play in group settings.
+I find the mobile game _"Heads Up"_ to be really fun to play in group settings.
 There's just a couple of things about the original that I don't like:

 * Ability to get repeat cards from a deck per playing session
 * $1.00 for paid decks